fredheir/whispering/README.md

 > **Important Note**: Whispering is designed primarily as a transcription tool, not a recording tool.
 For longer recordings where reliability is crucial, I recommend using a dedicated recording app on your phone or device that utilizes native recording APIs.
 This ensures optimal audio quality and recording stability.

+### Whispering - Electron App

+This is the Electron version of the Whispering application, converted from Tauri.

+## Features

+- Desktop application for recording, transcribing, and transforming audio
+- Built with Svelte/SvelteKit and Electron
+- Cross-platform compatibility (Windows, macOS, Linux)
+- Seamless Tauri-to-Electron compatibility layer

+See the [README.md](README.md) for details

 ## Demos

 https://github.com/user-attachments/assets/eca93701-10a0-4d91-b38a-f715bd7e0357